Q 1. How do I place material on reserve for the Fall Semester?

-Q. Why is this happening?
+Q 1.
+Why is the merge happening?
 What was the process for arriving at this decision?

 The decision to merge the Bioscience & Natural Resources Library and the Public Health Library is based on a review of interdisciplinary ties, trends in scholarly resources and new directions in library services.